Colgate University: History

-In 1826, the school's trustees bought farmland that later became the focal point of the campus, known as 'The Hill'.
-One year later, the current students and faculty of the school built West Hall, by using stone taken from a quarry found on the land.
+In 1826, the school's trustees bought farmland that later became the focal point of the campus, known as "The Hill".
+One year later, the current students and faculty of the school built West Hall, using stone cut from a quarry on the property.
 Originally called West Edifice before being renamed to West Hall, it is the oldest structure on campus.
 On March 26, 1846, the State of New York granted a college charter to Hamilton's Collegiate Department; in the two years prior to that, at the request of Hamilton trustees, degrees of forty-five Bachelor's students and at least one Master's candidate were awarded by Columbian College in Washington, D.C. (now the George Washington University), a fellow Baptist institution.
 In 1846, the school changed its name to Madison University.
 In 1850, the Baptist Education Society planned to move the university to Rochester, but was halted by legal action.
 Dissenting trustees, faculty, and students founded the University of Rochester.
 Another group of Baptist dissenters, calling for an end to racial and gender discrimination, had founded New-York Central College in 1849.
 In 1890, Madison University changed its name to Colgate University in recognition of the family and its gifts to the school.
 James B. Colgate, one of William Colgate's sons, established a $1 million endowment called the Dodge Memorial Fund.
-In 1912 Colgate Academy, a preparatory school and high school that had operated in Hamilton since the early 1800s, was closed and its facility became Colgate University's administration building.
-The theological side of Colgate merged with the Rochester Theological Seminary in 1928 to become the Colgate Rochester Divinity School, leaving Colgate to become non-denominational.
+In 1912 Colgate Academy, a preparatory and high school that had operated in Hamilton since the early 1800s, was closed and its facility became Colgate University's administration building.

 During World War II, Colgate University was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.

-Beginning with undergraduate students admitted in 2022, Colgate plans to be fully tuition-free for students from families making $80,000 or less, cost between 5 and 10% of income for families making between $80,000 to $150,000, and meet 100% of demonstrated need for students from families making more than $150,000.
+Beginning with undergraduate students admitted in 2022, Colgate became fully tuition-free for students from families making $80,000 or less, charged between 5 and 10% of income for families making between $80,000 and $150,000, and met 100% of demonstrated need for students from families making more than $150,000.